percona/pmm-doc/docs/dbaas/DBaaS_template.md

 # Database cluster Templates

+!!! caution alert alert-primary "Do not use for mission critical workloads"

+    - DBaaS feature is deprecated.
+We encourage you to use [Percona Everest](https://www.percona.com/blog/announcing-the-alpha-release-of-percona-everest-an-open-source-private-dbaas/) instead.
+Check our [Migration guide](https://github.com/percona/everest-doc).
+    - DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.

 Database clusters can be created from templates using PMM.
 Database cluster Template allows operators to customize Database Clusters based on their requirements, environments, or infrastructure.

 Examples